 It is perfect for dicing, shredding, slicing, dough kneading, plus chopping, provided you have the appropriate blade.
 For this reason, the device is a perfect kitchen appliance for restaurants’ chefs.

 Some food processors have bowl inserts that make your work easier since you can make several foods using different compartments simultaneously.
 A food processor is not the best to blend any loose ingredients or liquids.
-This is because; you will be required to blend in several batches since you cannot overfill the bowl.
+You will be required to blend in several batches since you cannot overfill the bowl.

 Can I use a blender instead of a food processor?
 You can use a blender to substitute for a food processor.
 Nevertheless, the result may differ from what you wanted.
 This calls for the necessity to change the blender’s settings a bit for you to come up with the desired food.